 The essence of street photography is about documenting everyday life and society on the streets.
 You can find opportunities to practice street photography everywhere.
 For a lot of photographers, a photographic adventure means a road trip to a faraway place, a long hike through the mountains, or an overnight stay in the middle of the forest.
 It’s not uncommon to return from those trips with a ton of great shots and a story to tell.
-But there’s one place that some photographers rarely use as a storytelling backdrop, and it can be right in their own backyard or in a faraway place: A city.
+But there’s one place that some photographers rarely use as a storytelling backdrop, and it can be right in their own backyard or in a faraway place: a city.

 During a recent trip through Portugal and Morocco, I decided to leave my hotel room early and wander through town.
-At Lisbon, I rented a car and traveled just outside the city to the Moorish castle.
+In Lisbon, I rented a car and traveled just outside the city to the Moorish castle.
 In Morocco, I took the to streets with my Langly Crossbody and lenses.

 Moorish castles outside of Lisbon, Portugal.

 Street photography can seem like a daunting task.
 Hauling your gear through an urban environment while trying to capture a great image in the middle of rush hour might sound like a nightmare.
 But sometimes, the best pictures we take are the ones we capture while outside our comfort zone.

 Whether you’re waiting out a long layover inside an airport or spending a Sunday afternoon outside your apartment, here are three quick tips to help you capture the essence of street photography.

 Street Photography Tip #1: Plan a Photo Walk